LANIMFE/HS_HSSW_quench_NESCGLE/README.md

 "apt-get gcc"
 "apt-get gfortran"

 internet connection is needed.
-If you do not have acces to the apt utility then look at the official websites of the tools for installation guides.
+If you do not have access to the apt utility then look at the official websites of the tools for installation guides.

 ***********************************